autosit/autosit.github.io/_posts/2022-03-30-pmbm_wakes_spawning.md

 which is a collaborative research project between NTNU, DNV GL, Kongsberg Maritime and Maritime Robotics.
 The goal of the AUTOSIT project is to deliver algorithms for situational awareness that enable autonomous surface vessels (ASVs) to guess and predict the intentions of other vessels.
-The AUTOSIT project is a direct successor of the [AUTOSEA] project, which focused on sensor fusion and collision avoidance for ASVs.
+The AUTOSIT project is a direct successor of the [AUTOSEA] project, which focused on [sensor fusion and collision avoidance for ASVs].
 A list of students who previous have written master theses on autonomous ship technology at NTNU can be found [here].